apache/causeway-site/content/reference/services/command-context.md

 ## Registering the Services

-Register like any other service in `isis.properties`.
-For example, if using the core `CommandContext` service along with the [JDO implementation](../../components/objectstores/jdo/services/command-service-jdo.html) of the `CommandService`, then it would be:

-    isis.services=...,\
-                  org.apache.isis.applib.services.command.CommandContext,\
-                  org.apache.isis.objectstore.jdo.applib.service.command.CommandServiceJdo,\
-                  org.apache.isis.objectstore.jdo.applib.service.command.CommandServiceJdoRepository,\
-                  ...
+Assuming that the `configuration-and-annotation` services installer is configured:

+    isis.services-installer=configuration-and-annotation

+then the `CommandContext` service is automatically registered and injected into your entities/services; no further configuration is required.

 ## Related Services

-These services are most often used in conjunction with the `BackgroundService` and `BackgroundCommandService` (both described [here](./background-service.html)).
+As discussed above, the supporting [CommandService](./command-service.html) enables `Command` objects to be persisted.
+Other related services are the [BackgroundService](./background-service.html) and [BackgroundCommandService](./background-service.html)).
 For `BackgroundService` captures commands for execution in the background, while the [BackgroundCommandService] persists such commands for execution.

 The implementations of `CommandService` and `BackgroundCommandService` are intended to go together, so that persistent parent `Command`s can be associated with their child background `Command`s.